Rule 901-5-05 | Terms of office for society directors and officers and conduct of election.

 (F) The election judges shall:

-(1) Verify the right of each member to vote before they issue ballots; and
+(1) Verify the right of each member to vote before they issue ballots, including verifying the voter's identity; and

 (2) Permit no member of a society to vote by proxy or by absentee ballot.